thriveweb/deking-new/content/pages/home.md

 bannerTitle: 25 Year Guarantee
 bannerDescription: >
-  As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you an extended 25 year warranty when a yearly maintenance package is agreed into, this can be done at any stage up to the free 12 month deck check.
-This warranty covers all materials and workmanship.
-T & C's apply*
+  As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you a 25 year warranty.
+T's & C's apply*
-bannerImage: /images/uploads/deking-pty-ltd-pool-deking.jpg
+bannerImage: /images/uploads/show_home_claredon_gazebo.jpg
 bannerButton:
   label: Enquire
   link: quote-calculator